giopogg/webSDM/cran-comments.md

 ## Resubmission
 This is a resubmission.
-After the manual check by the CRAN's team I:
+After the manual check by the CRAN's team, I:

 * Added a reference in the DESCRIPTION according to the suggested syntax.
 * Added the field \value to the Rd files when it was missing